Accessing your super early

 Permanently leaving Australia

-If you have worked and earned super while visiting Australia on a temporary working visa, you can apply to have this super paid to you as a departing Australia superannuation payment (DASP) after you leave.
+If you have worked and earned super while visiting Australia on a temporary working visa, you can apply to have this super paid to you as a

 You can claim a DASP if the following apply:

-- you accumulated superannuation while working in Australia on a temporary resident visa issued under the Migration Act 1958 (excluding Subclasses 405 and 410)
+- You accumulated superannuation while working in Australia on a temporary resident visa issued under the Migration Act 1958 (excluding Subclasses 405 and 410)

-- your visa has ceased to be in effect (for example, it has expired or been cancelled)
+- Your visa has ceased to be in effect (for example, it has expired or been cancelled)

-- you are not an Australian or New Zealand citizen, or a permanent resident of Australia.
+- You are not an Australian or New Zealand citizen, or a permanent resident of Australia.

 Important: Super you access as a DASP will be taxed at 65% if you’ve been paid any of that super while on a subclass 417 or 462 visa or an associated bridging visa.
 Otherwise, tax applied is at a lower rate.